OfficeDev/Microsoft-Teams-Samples/samples/tab-people-picker/nodejs/Readme.md

 # Tab people picker

-This is an tab app which shows the feature of client sdk people picker.
+This sample shows tab capability with the feature of client sdk people picker.

 ![tab](Images/Tab.PNG)